Good to know and travel safely in Sicily

 Does the word 'migrant' include 'refugees'?

 The word 'migration' often implies a voluntary process, of those who, for reasons of great hardship, are forced to leave their country, cross a border and seek to move, temporarily or permanently, to another country in search of better economic opportunities, job opportunities, to try to improve their living conditions, or in other cases, for study, family reunion or other reasons.
 Sometimes people move to escape the dramatic consequences of natural disasters, famine or extreme poverty.
-People who leave their countries for these reasons are usually not considered refugees under international law.
+For these reasons, people who leave their countries are usually not considered refugees under international law.

-Refugees do not have the possibility to return safely to their homes and are therefore entitled to specific protection measures according to existing norms of international law.
+Refugees cannot return safely to their homes and are, therefore, entitled to specific protection measures according to existing norms of international law.

 We must treat all human beings with respect and dignity.
-We must ensure that the human rights of migrants are respected, we must ensure public support, protection for refugees and the establishment of asylum.
+We must ensure that the human rights of migrants are respected.
+We must also ensure public support, protection for refugees, and the establishment of asylum.

 PALERMO - RECEPTION AND INTEGRATION